-Chemring Plc (CHG), which received a preliminary approach from Carlyle Group LP (CG), dropped in London trading as investors saw a cut to this year’s profit target reducing any offer for the maker of missile-avoidance systems.
+Chemring Plc (CHG), which received a preliminary approach from Carlyle Group LP (CG:US), dropped in London trading as investors saw a cut to this year’s profit target reducing any offer for the maker of missile-avoidance systems.

 The company fell as much as 13 percent to 322.3 pence, its lowest level since announcing Carlyle’s interest on Aug.
 17. Problems with a cost-management system and delays to the debut of an explosives clearing device will lower earnings by 15 million pounds ($24 million), Chemring said in a statement.